About The Course

 You will learn through a combination of workshops, practical/theory sessions, practical assignment work and regular reflective practice.

-Four GCSEs at grade 2 or above, including English and maths.
+Four GCSEs at grade 3 or above, including English and maths.
+Students with lower than a grade 4 in maths and/or English will resit as part of their study programme.
 Some previous art study would be advantageous but is not essential.

 - Progression to Level 3 Art & Design (depending upon overall grade and English and maths results).